tibipin/tibipin/README.md

 My name is __Tibi__ (short for _Tiberiu_).
 You can read more about how amazingly average I am [here](http://tibipin.me/).
-I once dated a software engineer but she dumped me because _I couldn't commit_... 🥁
+I once dated a software engineer but she dumped me because _I wouldn't commit_... 🥁

 My passions include: